 “If you’re getting closer to retirement age, you don’t have to invest all your money into something conservative.
 However, it’s important to ensure that you have sufficient safe, liquid money in your super to take care of your income when you draw on it, and any reasonably expected expenditure.
 That way, you’re still invested – and if your super fund falls, you won’t have to sell anything when the market is low.”

-What factors can affect my retirement?
+What other factors affect money in retirement?

 The numbers depend on various factors, including inflation, homeownership, location, cashflow, health and family circumstance, and relationship status.